Andrew Jones (2015)

 In short, Japan became my second home, where I made a lot of dear friends, and mastered a fascinating language.
 I am exceptionally grateful for the opportunity that the Daiwa Scholarship gave me to live and work there, and would recommend the experience to anyone.

-Having completed a PhD and Post Doc in Organic Chemistry at the University of Oxford, Melanie is currently based at Duke University, USA.
+Having completed a PhD and Post Doc in Organic Chemistry at the University of Oxford, Melanie spent a few years at Duke University, USA.
+She returned to the UK in autumn 2016 and is now a Postdoctoral Research Scientist at Cambridge Display Technology.

 Dr Carl Randall (2003)